12 Exciting Destinations for Summer Holidays in Asia

 Visit in summer to see the turtle laying eggs

+This is another destination for family gathering in summer.
+Unlike Phuket, Krabi, and Phi Phi where summer is the rainiest time of the year, Koh Samui’s weather is great.
 Being the second most popular vacation after Phuket, Koh Samui has its own airport, a wide variety of places to stay, and countless interesting attractions to delight the kids.
 A 2-hour boat ride from the town will take you to the Ang Thong Marine National Park which is home to 42 islands of different sizes.
-At here, your family can experience many activities including kayaking between the islands, swimming in warm water, and hiking up the rocks to have great views.
+Here, your family can experience many activities including kayaking between the islands, swimming in warm water, and hiking up the rocks to have great views.
 The kids would love a trip to the Samui Aquarium and Tiger Zoo to play with sea lions and feed a tiger cub.
 If they are curious to reptiles, take them to snake farms where they can witness the snakes, giant lizards, crocodiles, and watch some shows of these reptiles.
-Finally, encourage them to join a short cooking course which only lasts 3 – 4 hours where your family can learn some recipes of Koh Samui food and taste summer fruits such as rambutans, salak, java apple, and dragon fruit.
+Finally, encourage them to join a short cooking course which only lasts 3 - 4 hours where your family can learn some recipes of Koh Samui food and taste summer fruits such as rambutans, salak, java apple, and dragon fruit.

 For family gathering in summer, head to Koh Samui - the second most popular vacation in Thailand